 - Log on to the EDAS console.

 - In the left-side navigation pane, click Applications.
 In the top navigation bar, select a region.
-In the upper part of the page, select a namespace.
-Select Container Service or Serverless Kubernetes Cluster from the Cluster Type drop-down list, and then click the name of the application that you want to manage.
+In the upper part of the page, select a microservice namespace.
+Select Container Service or Serverless Kubernetes Cluster from the Cluster Type drop-down list and click the name of the application that you want to manage.

-- On the Overall Analysis tab of the Application Overview page, specify your diagnostic time in the upper-right corner.
-Notice If an application is diagnosed with a running exception within the custom diagnostic time, the red shield icon appears on the right side of the application name in the upper part of the page.
-If the application is not diagnosed with a fault, it does not mean that the application has no potential problems.
+- On the Overall Analysis tab of the Application Overview page, specify a time range for a diagnostics test in the upper-right corner.
+Notice If the application is diagnosed with an exception within the specified time range, a red shield icon appears on the right side of the application name in the upper part of the page.
+If the application is not diagnosed with a fault, this does not mean that the application has no potential issues.

 - In the upper part of the Application Overview page, click on the right side of the application name.

 - View the fault symptom and cause analysis in the diagnosis report.